XiangXu/Programming-Daily-Learning/Spring/2_Architecture.md

 The Data Access / Integration layer consists of the JDBC, ORM, OXM, JMS and Transaction modules.

-* The **DJBC(Java Database Connectivity)** module provides a JDBC-abstraction layer that removes the need for tedious JDBC related coding.
+* The **JDBC(Java Database Connectivity)** module provides a JDBC-abstraction layer that removes the need for tedious JDBC related coding.

 * The **ORM(Object Related Mapping)** module provides integration layers for popular object-relational mapping APIs, including JPA, JPO, Hibernate, and iBatis.